This page is to give you an idea how simple it is to use JOAFIP to create your own database.

 We are going to learn how to open, store, retrieve, update and delete instances of a record entity class stored on a persistent table entity.
 In our example the record entity will be an Item whose attributes are the item code and price.

-usable for composition relation
+other collection usable for multiple cardinality relation

 A simple class with to members: code and price.